top of page

 Thailand

-• Gain an understanding of elephant healthcare and physical examination process
+• Gain a thorough understanding of elephant healthcare and the physical examination process.

-• Knowledge of common diseases and illnesses in domesticated Thai elephants observed through the veterinary centre
+• Learn about common diseases and illnesses in domesticated Thai elephants, with real-time observation at the veterinary centre.

-• Work alongside the resident vet- Observe medical procedures and elephant treatments
+• Work alongside the resident vet and observe medical procedures and treatments for elephants.

-• Participate in daily discussion and treatment planning with the onsite vet
+• Participate in daily discussions and treatment planning with the on-site vet to better understand the veterinary process.

 Project video